Masada (miniseries): Production

 Masada was filmed on location at the site of the ancient fortress, in the Judean Desert, Israel.
-Remains of a ramp, created during the filming to simulate the ramp built by the Romans to take the fortress, can still be seen at the site.
-ABC, concerned that the audience would be unfamiliar with the historical background of the story, commissioned a 30-minute documentary, Back To Masada.
+Remains of a ramp, created during the filming to simulate the ramp built by the Romans to take the fortress, can be seen at the site.
+ABC, concerned that the audience would be unfamiliar with the historical background of the story, commissioned a 30-minute documentary, Back to Masada.
 Starring Peter O'Toole, it recounts the history of the Jewish revolt against Rome.
 The network gave the documentary to its affiliates to run in the weeks before the premiere of the miniseries.

 Soundtrack

 The music for Parts I and II were composed by Jerry Goldsmith.
 Because of myriad production delays, Goldsmith was forced to move on to other previously contracted scoring commitments.
 Parts III and IV were composed by Morton Stevens, based on the themes and motifs Goldsmith had written.

-In 1981 MCA Records released on vinyl and cassette a re-recording of selections of Goldsmith's music performed by the UK's National Philharmonic Orchestra under the composer's baton; Intrada Records issued a 2-CD set of the original recording of the complete score in 2011, followed by a more expansive 4-CD set (with alternates, unreleased material, and the original album version) in 2021.
+In 1981, MCA Records released on vinyl and cassette a re-recording of selections of Goldsmith's music performed by the UK's National Philharmonic Orchestra under the composer's baton.
+In 2011, Intrada Records issued a 2-CD set of the original recording of the complete score.
+In 2021, a more expansive 4-CD set was released, with alternates, unreleased material, and the original album version.